TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 $$

-The initial guess starts at around $T = 100 K$ and evaluates the RMSE via eq.
-6,  then checks if the difference for $T=101K$ is smaller.
-If so, 101K becomes the new guess, and the process repeat for $T=102K$ and so on.
+The initial guess starts at around *T = 100 K* and evaluates the RMSE via eq.
+6,  then checks if the error for *T = 101 K* is smaller.
+If so, 101 K becomes the new guess, and the process repeat for *T=102K* and so on.
 This goes until the error is minimized, at which point the process stops and the final temperature estimate is returned.

 ---